Skip to content

 13. Temple University

-• Brief Description: Temple is a large public research university in Philadelphia, known for its diverse programs and urban setting.
+• Brief Description: Temple is a large public research university in Philadelphia, offering diverse programs within an urban setting.

 • Average ACT Composite: 25-30